ArkaStatistics/Aux-VAE/README.md

 To install Aux-VAE, clone this repository and install the required dependencies.

 The current setting demonstrates the implementation of Aux-VAE in the galaxy simulation data.
+To generate the dataset, use the codes provided in the "synthetic_galaxy_dataset" folder.